 Here’s our guide to the Street Food Scene in North Korea.

-Unlike in other Asian countries that have a capitalist or mixed economy street food is less of a big deal in North Korea than it is in say Cambodia ( Vietnam, or indeed South Korea.
+North Korean street food is quickly becoming a bit of a thing.
+Unlike in other Asian countries that have a capitalist or mixed economy street food is less of a big deal in North Korea than it is in say Cambodia, Vietnam, or indeed South Korea.
 But as things have started to change in the economy of North Korea street food vendors, both private and state-run have begun to pop up.

 What are the street food specialties in North Korea?